danidr/mailApp/README.md

 This App have a ```ApplicationRunner``` which is able to continuously execute a SPAM mail marking process, this process checks the current time and at 10:00 it executes the marking.

+This application connects against a MySQL server located on the Internet, it is not necessary to configure a local database server.

 ## Run

 Use maven [mvn]